Moths are an integral part of Alabama’s rich and diverse ecosystem, and many different types of moths can be found throughout the state.

 This small, colorful moth (Geina tenuidactyla) is a member of the Geometridae family.

-Its wingspan can range between 21 to 24 millimeters, and its overall body size is relatively small, with adults having an average length of 8 to 10 millimeters.
+Its wingspan can range between 21 and 24 millimeters, and its overall body size is relatively small.
+Adults have an average length of 8 to 10 millimeters.

 Himmelman’s Plume Moth typically has yellow or orange wings with narrow stripes and several small black dots, although there are variations in color and pattern.